gitezri/owasp-zap-base/README.md

 Case study:

-/usr/share/zaproxy/zap.sh -cmd -quickurl http://172.17.0.2 -quickprogress
+/usr/share/zaproxy/zap.sh -cmd -quickurl www.xvwa.com -quickprogress

 The Zap.sh command allows you to quickly run baseline of you companies web applications.

-I created a extremely vulnerable site to test it:
+I need an vulnerable site to test it (a docker containter was perfect for this):

+docker run --name xvwa -d -p 80:80 tuxotron/xvwa

+This command pulls and runs the XVWA web application.

+Make this real, I edited the /etc/hosts file to point the web app to a normal web address:

+172.17.0.2 www.xvwa.com xvwa.

+This way the resolves to my locally create web application.
+Remember it is illegal to access privately data with out a written consent.
+That's is way we are hacking or testing ourself.